victoroalvarez/shell-aware/README.md

 * home - Contains my .alias file which is normally located under the $HOME/ directory.
 * package-lists - Lists of packages for Arch, Debian and Fedora systems.
 * vim - VIM editor configuration files.

-## Aliases

-This command takes everything inside home/ directory and symlinks it to their corresponding locations on the $HOME/ directory of my user.

 ## Change Log